web-push-libs/web-push/README.md

 ## Command Line

-You can install `web-push` globally and use it for send notifications and / or generating VAPID keys.
+You can install `web-push` globally and use it for sending notifications and / or generating VAPID keys.

 Install like so: